scrapinghub/dateparser/docs/custom_detect_languages_func.rst

 Custom implementation
 =====================

-dateparser allows the integration of any library you can implement any language detection library by wrapping it with a function accepting ``text`` and ``confidence_threshold`` and returning list of detected language codes.
+``dateparser`` allows the integration of any library you can implement any language detection library by wrapping it with a function accepting ``text`` and ``confidence_threshold`` and returning list of detected language codes in ISO 639 standards.

 Wrapper for boilerplate for implementing custom language detections::